Grease trap: Types

 There are three primary types of devices.
-The most common are those specified by ASME (American Society Of Mechanical Engineers), utilizing baffles, or a proprietary inlet diffuser.
+The most common are those specified by American Society Of Mechanical Engineers (ASME), utilizing baffles, or a proprietary inlet diffuser.

 Grease trap sizing is based on the size of the 2- or 3-compartment sink, dishwasher, pot sinks, and mop sinks.
 Many manufacturers and vendors offer online sizing tools to make these calculations easy.
 The cumulative flow rates of these devices, as well as overall grease retention capacity (in pounds or kilograms) are considered.
-Currently, ASME Standard (ASME A112.14.3) is being adopted by both of the National Model Plumbing Codes that cover most of the US.
+Currently, ASME Standard (ASME A112.14.3) is being adopted by both of the national model plumbing codes (International Plumbing Code and Uniform Plumbing Code) that cover most of the US.
 This standard requires that grease interceptors remove a minimum of 90% of incoming FOGs.
 It also requires that grease interceptors are third-party tested and certified to 90 days compliance with the standard pumping.
 This third-party testing must be conducted by a recognized and approved testing laboratory.

 Passive grease traps are generally smaller, point-of-use units used under three-compartment sinks or adjacent to dishwashers in kitchens.

 Large in-ground tanks, usually 500–2000 usgal, are also passive grease interceptors.
 These units, made of concrete, fiberglass, or steel, have greater grease and solid storage capacities for high-flow applications such as a restaurant or hospital store.
 They are commonly called gravity interceptors.
 Interceptors require a retention time of 30 minutes to allow the fats, oils, grease, and food solids to settle in the tank.
 As more wastewater enters the tank, the grease-free water is pushed out of the tank.
 The rotting brown grease inside a grease trap or grease interceptor must be pumped out on a scheduled basis.
 The brown grease is not recycled and goes to landfills.
 On average 300 to 400 lbs of brown grease goes to landfill annually from each restaurant.